B0nBons/B0nBons/README.md

 ## About me
 - Python == Awesome
 - Sometimes my programs compile.
-When they don't, I call that a Sponsored by Stack Overflow™ moment.
+When they don't, I call that a Stack Overflow™ moment.
-- I am not a bug hunter, rather a bug creator.
+- Every bug I remove makes two more appear.
+I should be a magician.

 <div>
     <img src="https://cultofthepartyparrot.com/parrots/wave1parrot.gif" width="30" height="30"/>